Delta Intelligent Building Technologies (Canada) Inc. Applauded By Frost & Sullivan For Improving Building Performance And Offering Customer Value In ...

 Delta Intelligent Building Technologies (Canada) Inc. controls and automation solutions reduces energy consumption and operational costs to improve efficiency, minimize environmental impact, promote automated control, and enhance overall building performance and user experience.

-SAN ANTONIO, Jan.
-27, 2025 /PRNewswire/ -- Frost & Sullivan researched the building automation systems industry and, based on its findings, recognizes Delta Intelligent Building Technologies (Canada) Inc. (also known and henceforth referred to as Delta IBT) with the 2024 North American Customer Value Leadership Award.
+SAN ANTONIO, TX. – January 27, 2025 – Frost & Sullivan researched the building automation systems industry and, based on its findings, recognizes Delta Intelligent Building Technologies (Canada) Inc. (also known and henceforth referred to as Delta IBT) with the 2024 North American Customer Value Leadership Award.
 The company is a global BAS market leader, boasting over 300 distributors and thousands of installations across 80 countries.
 After Delta Electronics acquired the company in 2016, Delta IBT has continued to thrive by providing state-of-the-art hardware and software solutions tailored to customers' unique needs.
 Its North American facility offers comprehensive support while overseeing research and development (R&D) and manufacturing operations.
-Throughout its efforts, Delta IBT and its extensive partnership network uphold the core value of "do it right."
+Throughout its efforts, Delta IBT and its extensive partnership network uphold the core value of“do it right.”
 Its strategic approach prioritizes customer value, leveraging its extensive expertise and top-tier capabilities.
 This focus enables the company to consistently deliver best-in-class solutions and services.

 Delta IBT's innovative O3 product line, which includes the Delta Controls O3 Sense and O3 Edge, is a remarkable sensor hub with a wide range of applications.
 The O3 sensors connect wirelessly to customers' devices and provide outstanding environmental monitoring.
 By incorporating multiple functionalities into a single unit, these sensors allow for customizable monitoring and data-driven insights essential for effectively managing building environments.
 The O3 sensors enable occupancy detection through passive infrared and audio, infrared temperature measurement, humidity sensing, temperature tracking, audio output, light color and intensity adjustments, a light-emitting diode (LED) ring, and enOcean wireless technology.
 They also feature an infrared blaster and wireless connectivity.
 The devices' dual-port Ethernet ensures straightforward installation and fast data transfer, granting building managers access to critical information at any time and location.
 Compatible with a wide range of devices, the sensors fit seamlessly into nearly any Building Automation and Control Networks (BACnet) Internet Protocol setup.
 With audible alerts and an LED ring, users receive immediate feedback on environmental changes.